pizza1016/ptv-timetable/README.md

 ---

+## Documentation

+The full public API documentation can be found at: https://pizza1016.gitlab.io/ptv-timetable

 ## Overview

 This package of modules aims to simplify the process of retrieving and manipulating real-time data for public transport in Victoria, Australia and document each operation and response supported by the APIs.